pentagramswheel/libra/README.md

 ###### DraftPlayer

-The `DraftPlayer` method, the class's constructor, builds the attributes of the draft player.
+The `DraftPlayer` method, the class's constructor, builds the attributes of the draft player, given the player themselves `user`.

 ###### getAsMember

-The `getAsMember` method retrieves the object representation of the player.
+The `getAsMember` method retrieves the `Member` object representation of the player.

 ###### getWins